spidasoftware/schema/doc/apis/clientAPI.md

 #### Parameters

 1. clientFile: a _required_ `string` of the client file name to pull from
+1. industry: a `string` filter on the industry of the equipment.
 1. details: a `boolean` on if the complete details should be returned.

 #### Returns